darrenjw/djwhacks/latex/nufeb-multiscale/content.md

 * Wastewater treatment plants (WTPs) are an ideal example of a multi-scale open engineered biological system
 * There are roughly $10^{18}$ individual bacteria in a typical plant
 * Macro-scale characteristics of WTPs are the consequence of micro-scale features of a vast number of individual bacteria acting together in complex ecological communities
-* The properties of cells at the micro-scale level dictate the behaviour of a WTP at the macro scale
+* The properties of cells at the microscale level dictate the behaviour of a WTP at the macroscale
-* Need to model and understand the interaction of microbes at a fine scale to accurately capture micro-scale responses
+* Need to model and understand the interaction of microbes at a fine scale to accurately capture macroscale responses
 * Need to transfer this fine-scale information to the engineered macroscale process in a computationally efficient way

 # Two different water treatment technologies